-Rail Area & Truslow Community Revitalization: Focusing on revitalization of the rail areas and downtown, this deliverable focuses on launching a project for the area south of the BNSF railway, particularly around Truslow Avenue and key historical sites like the Elephant Packing House.
-This initiative, with an estimated budget of \$12.9 to \$21.05 million, aims to transform these underdeveloped areas into vibrant, sustainable communities, while preserving their unique historical character.
+Rail Area & Truslow Community Revitalization: Focusing on revitalization of the rail areas and downtown, this deliverable focuses of launching a project for the area south of the BNSF railway, particularly around Truslow Avenue and key historical sites like the Elephant Packing House.
+This initial is, with an estimated budget of \$12.9 to \$21.05 million, aims to transform these under leveloped areas into vibrant, sustainable communities, while preserving their many historical character.

-Comprehensive Area Specific Plan Update:
+Comprehensive Ar a Specific Pan Update: